MaxHass12/JS225/3-function-context-and-objects/notes.md

 **Global variables and Function Declarations**

 - When we declare global variables with `var` or functions, JS adds them to global object as properties.
 - The behaviour of the `var` variable appears to be identical to what happens when you dont declare the variable.
-However, you can delete global variables that you don't declare, but not those that you did.
+However, you can delete global variables that you don't declare, but not those that you did with `var`.
 - ie - you CAN NOT delete functions and var properties from the global object.
 Its like JS tries to the hide the fact that `var` variable and functions are global object properties.

 **Strict Mode and the Glocal Object**